fero-chris94/Loan_Default_Prediction/README.md

 - Concatenation: Numerical and encoded categorical features are concatenated to form the final dataset.

 ## Model Training
 The logistic regression model is chosen for predicting loan default.
 The dataset is split into training and testing sets using the train_test_split function.
 The logistic regression model is then trained on the training set.
+The problem at hand involves predicting whether a loan will default or not, which is a binary classification task.
+Logistic regression is a widely used algorithm for binary classification problems, as it estimates the probability of an event occurring based on the input features.

 ## Model Evaluation
 The trained model is evaluated using various metrics to assess its performance.
 The following evaluation techniques are employed: